 We actually did this for a fellow Chaimomma’s son to celebrate his birthday.
 Again just 24 hours but the kids had two days to enjoy the indoor water park.
 We ventured out in the evening to try a new place to eat and stopped to get dessert for the kids.
 The kids got wolf ears to wear when they got there and unlimited access to the water park and pool…what more could they ask for!

 1 night at a local camp site

 So I am not a camping person, my preference would be a cabin.
 For a more outdoorsy family, check out your local parks because many of them offer camping.
 It’s close to your home so if anything doesn’t go the way you planned, you can easily drive back.
+Of course, if you decide to go on a camping trip, it may be best for the whole family if you try and stay for its duration.
+You could even make it fun by deciding to look at forms of night visions so you can go on late evening walks to see what animals you can spot.
+For young children, this can provide excitement, as well as trying something that they may have never took part in before.
 Bring fun tents and sleeping bags and as a gift for your child, make them a little camp basket with smores, snacks, a blanket and any other fun stuff.